Documentary Australia Foundation turns 10!

-approach our tenth anniversary, we find ourselves reflecting on what we’ve achieved
+approach our tenth anniversary in 2018, we find ourselves reflecting on what we’ve achieved

 over the decade and why we remain as passionate and dedicated to the work as we were ten years ago - probably even more so.

 continues to be one of the most effective ways to contribute to building a more

 compassionate society.
 The deeply personal stories of many of those within our

 communities are often unknown.
 Stories that tell us how people fled from their